Please note that this article contains affiliate links, read disclosures here.

 Ready to get started?

-City Travel: Awesome Tips On How To Save Money
+City Travel: 15 Tips To Save Money On Your Next Trip

 If you are looking for a solid way to get the best deal on a flight, use Hopper (Available for Android and IOS).